Abel Posse: Madrid (2002–2004)

+Later life

-Buenos Aires (since 2004)
+Buenos Aires (2004–2023)

 After his retirement, Posse's commitment to the anti-Kirchner opposition increased.
-In very critical and controversial newspaper columns he linked the president and his supporters to extreme left wing militant movements of the 1970s, and he also opposed the restart of trials against the military, and the government's policy of collective memory which he labelled as incomplete.
-He increased his round of conferences on the state of the nation, and he supported the presidential candidacy of Eduardo Duhalde in 2007, when he was also senate candidate for the City of Buenos Aires in Roberto Lavagna's ticket.
-In 2005 his published En letra grande, a collection of literary essays and reflections on intellectuals close to him and who he considers as influential.
-He also published in 2006 a series of political essays under the title, La santa locura de los argentinos, which was a best-seller, where he attempts to map the Argentine question by focusing his analysis from colonial times to the last century in order to make a call for a citizen lead national consensus.
-In October 2009 he published Cuando muere el hijo, a testimonial novel where the narrators A and S experience the suicide of Ivan, and they try to come to terms with their son's decision.
-Later they undertake a journey of internal and external initiation when they travel from Paris to Tel-Aviv, and make a stop-over in Miletus, the city of the pre-Socratic philosopher Anaximander of Miletus.
+In very critical and controversial newspaper columns, he linked the president and his supporters to extreme left-wing militant movements of the 1970s, and he also opposed the restart of trials against the military, and the government's policy of collective memory which he labeled as incomplete.

+He increased his spate of conferences on the state of the nation and he supported the presidential candidacy of Eduardo Duhalde in 2007.

+In 2005, he published En letra grande, a collection of literary essays and reflections on intellectuals close to him and who he considered as influential.
+He also published in 2006 a series of political essays under the title La santa locura de los argentinos, which was a best-selle.
+In October 2009, he published Cuando muere el hijo.